What is an Alpaca?

 Do plan on breeding and having crias (alpaca babies)?

-Will you use the fiber to sell yarns or garments?
+Will you use the fiber to sell yarns or make garments?

 We are always willing to talk.
 Feel free to call or email with questions.
 If you email please provier a phone number as well.
 Thanks